qcif-training/StatisticalComparisonsUsingR/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-This practical workshop will help participants to choose and use the appropriate statistical test for their data by introducing key concepts of inferential statistics in R.
+This practical workshop will help participants to choose and use the appropriate standard statistical test for their data by introducing key concepts of inferential statistics in R.
-Participants will learn how to compute, report, and interpret hypothesis tests for popular statistical models such as correlation, contingency tables, chi-square test, t-test and ANOVA.
+Participants will learn how to compute and interpret hypothesis tests for popular statistical models such as correlation, contingency tables, chi-square test, t-test and ANOVA.

 The workshop is recommended for researchers wanting to understand how to choose the right statistical test for the context/condition and how to conduct the analysis by themselves using R.
 The workshop is relevant for all disciplines, although examples and exercises will be based around biological and clinical datasets.